-We introduce Shot‑Based Quantum Encoding (SBQE), which bypasses the depth bottleneck by moving the encoding workload from coherent gates to the classical control layer that orchestrates repeated circuit executions (``shots'').
-Instead of preparing a single pure state per datum, SBQE assigns each data point a classical probability vector that dictates how many shots start from each member of a fixed, hardware‑friendly set of basis states.
-The resulting statistical mixture constitutes the input to a shallow variational circuit; expectation values remain linear in the classical probabilities, so they compose directly with non‑linear classical post‑processing and multilayer~QML architectures.
+We introduce shot-based quantum encoding (SBQE), which bypasses the depth bottleneck by moving the encoding workload from coherent gates to the classical control layer that orchestrates repeated circuit executions (shots).
+Instead of preparing a single pure state per datum, SBQE assigns each data point a classical probability vector that dictates how many shots start from each member of a fixed, hardware-friendly set of basis states.
+The resulting statistical mixture constitutes the input to a shallow variational circuit; expectation values remain linear in the classical probabilities, so they compose directly with nonlinear classical post-processing and multilayer~QML architectures.
 Because contemporary NISQ experiments already require thousands of repetitions to estimate observables with meaningful precision~\cite{abbas2020learn}, SBQE exploits an abundant resource without increasing coherent depth.

-The remainder of this paper is organised as follows.
-Section~\ref{sec:background} reviews competing data‑loading strategies and situates SBQE within the broader QML literature.
-Section~\ref{sec:SBQE} presents the density‑matrix formulations of existing encodings, introduces the SBQE framework, and establishes its connection to multilayer perceptrons.
-Numerical benchmarks on two image‑classification tasks are presented in Section~\ref{sec:experiments}, and Sections~\ref{sec:discussion}--\ref{sec:conclusion} discuss broader implications and limitations.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:background} reviews competing data-loading strategies and situates SBQE within the broader QML literature.
+Section~\ref{sec:SBQE} presents the density-matrix formulations of existing encodings, introduces the SBQE framework, and establishes its connection to multilayer perceptrons.
+Numerical benchmarks on three image-classification tasks are presented in Section~\ref{sec:experiments}, and Sections~\ref{sec:discussion} and~\ref{sec:conclusion} discuss broader implications and limitations.